 Making sure your dog lives in a healthy and safe environment, free from toxic substances within his reach, such as rodent killer or antifreeze, is another way to prevent your dog from vomiting and having diarrhea due to a toxic substance that has been ingested.

-If your dog has been diagnosed with inflammatory bowel disease, it may cost approximately $2800.
-Other illnesses, such as parasite infestation can cost approximately $300.
-The treatment of poisoning from antifreeze can cost approximately $3000, and Rotavirus treatment may cost $850.
+If your dog has been diagnosed with inflammatory bowel disease, it may cost between $500 to $1500.
+Other illnesses, such as parasite infestation can cost approximately $150 to $300.
+The treatment of poisoning from antifreeze can cost $1500 to $3000.

 Was this experience helpful?